Intel-bigdata/xgboost/doc/jvm/xgboost4j_spark_arrow_datasource_tutorial.rst

 Building Java package from XGBoost Source Code
 ================================================

+To avoid issues caused by complex dependences and mismatching system libraries, the easiest way of building XGBoost is to do it in the same conda environment where Arrow is installed (see above).
+We install essential build tools including GCC, cmake, git and Maven in the environment, and then initiate the build process from the same environment.
+The steps are:

 .. code-block:: none

-  git clone https://github.com/Intel-bigdata/xgboost.git -b 5667+5774
+  conda install gcc_impl_linux-64=9.3.* maven git cmake -c conda-forge git clone https://github.com/Intel-bigdata/xgboost.git -b 5667+5774 cd xgboost/jvm-packages mvn clean package -DskipTests
-  cd xgboost/jvm-packages
-  mvn clean package -DskipTests